Towing Capacity & Payload Calculator

 - Fuel Cost — towing tanks fuel economy; model it with a lower MPG.

 Why “under the tow rating” isn’t enough: the payload trap.
+Working from a specific truck and trailer?
+Walk it through in can my truck tow it?

 AutoMath is an educational tool.
 The numbers above depend entirely on the ratings you provide and are not a safety certification.